Mkl-Wlod/Arch-install/readme.md

 # Arch Linux installation script

-For now two separate scripts, first is working with clean disk, better to clean disk earlier because kernel might not update partitions
-Second script not much, but will work someday
+Simple script to install arch linux on clean disk (this script can remove all partitions itself)

-you can use it in archiso by download git and jq (if you want to check your timezone automatically)
+you can use it in archiso by download git and jq (if you want to check and later set your timezone automatically)

 ## Usage
 ```sh